nibon7/libpwquality-rs/README.md

 ## Cargo features

 * `vX_Y_Z`:  Build with system libpwquality version X.Y.Z.
+  v1_0 *Enabled by default.*

 * `vendored`: Build with vendored libpwquality.
   This requires cracklib to be installed.
   You can also set `CRACKLIB_INCLUDE_PATH` and `CRACKLIB_LIBRARY_PATH` environment variables to specify the include path and library path.
+  *Disabled by default.*

 * `vendored-cracklib`: Build with vendored libpwquality and cracklib.
   The build script will try to guess the path of cracklib dictionaries, but you can set `DEFAULT_CRACKLIB_DICT` environment variable to override it.
+  *Disabled by default.*